 rate

-function limits the number of times a function can be executed within a given time interval, useful for rate limiting frequent calls.
+The rate function limits the number of times a function can be executed within a given time interval, useful for rate limiting frequent calls.

 Syntax